PSLmodels/OG-USA/docs/book/content/contributing/contributor_guide.md

     ```
         OG-USA$ git push origin master
     ```
 2. Create a new [branch](https://help.github.com/articles/github-glossary/#branch) on your local machine.
 Think of your branches as a way to organize your projects.
 If you want to work on this documentation, for example, create a separate branch for that work.
 If you want to change an element of the OG-USA model, create a different branch for that project:
     ```
      OG-USA$ git checkout -b [new-branch-name]
     ```
-3. As you make changes, frequently check that your changes do not introduce bugs or degrade the accuracy of the OG-USA.
-To do this, run the following command from the command line from inside the OG-USA/ogusa directory:
+3. As you make changes, frequently check that your changes do not introduce bugs or degrade the accuracy of the `OG-USA`.
+To do this, run the following command from the command line from inside the `/OG-USA/ogusa/` directory:
     ```
      OG-USA/ogusa$  pytest -m "not needs_puf and not regression"
     ```